A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Introduction

-The dynamic parameters vary between different robots of the same make and model due to manufacturing and assembly variances.
-Furthermore, the assembly components of the robots are subject to deformation and wear \& tear along their life cycle which can potentially alter the dynamic model.
-As such, the dynamic model identification is required before implementation of any robust model-based control algorithm.
+Despite a significant amount of work regarding the dynamic model identification of the dVRK manipulators, none of them can be used directly by other researchers since the dynamic parameters vary between different robots of the same make and model due to manufacturing and assembly variances.
+Furthermore, the assembly components of robots are subject to deformation and wear \& tear along their life cycle, which can potentially alter the dynamic model.
+As such, dynamic model identification is required before the implementation of any robust model-based control algorithm.
 This requirement drives the need for a robust open-source dynamic model identification package.

-There are existing software packages for the dynamic model identification of generic open-chain manipulators such as SymPybotics \cite{https://doi.org/10.5281/zenodo.11365} and FloBaRoID \cite{bethge2017flobaroid}.
-However, these packages lack the capability of modeling closed-loop kinematic chains, springs, counterweights, and tendon couplings, which are inherent to dVRK's mechanical design.
-To address this, we utilize and extend the convex optimization-based method proposed by \citeauthor{sousa2014physical} \cite{sousa2014physical} to obtain the physically-feasible standard dynamic parameters of the dVRK arms.
+There are existing software packages for the dynamic model identification of robotic manipulators, such as SymPybotics \cite{https://doi.org/10.5281/zenodo.11365}, FloBaRoID \cite{bethge2017flobaroid}, and OpenSYMORO \cite{khalil2014opensymoro}.
+However, SymPybotics and FloBaRoID are targeting at generic open-chain manipulators and lack the capability of modeling parallelograms, springs, counterweights, and tendon couplings, which are inherent to the mechanical design of the dVRK.
+Although OpenSYMORO is able to model closed-chain mechanisms, no physical consistency (also called physical feasibility) \cite{wensing2018linear} is considered in parameter identification, which can potentially lead to unexpected behavior in simulations and model-based control \cite{yoshida2000verification}.

+The physical consistency conditions enforce the positivity of kinetic energy \cite{yoshida2000verification} and the density realizability of a link \cite{traversaro2016identification} by constraining the inertia tensor to be positive definite and the sum of any two of its eigenvalues to be larger than the third one.
+These two conditions were formulated into semi-definite constraints with Linear Matrix Inequality (LMI) techniques in \cite{sousa2014physical, sousa2019inertia, wensing2018linear}, enabling the use of convex optimization tools to solve the identification problem.
+Moreover, \citeauthor{sousa2019inertia} \cite{sousa2019inertia} showed physical consistency constraints can improve identification performance by reducing overfitting.